teddypickerfromul/wix-ui-lib/components/Input/Input.md

 placeholder | ``        | text for the input placeholder
-size        | `default` | input size options are `default`, `medium`, `large`, `x-large` and `big` disabled    | `false`   | whether this text input is disabled
+size        | `default` | input size options are `default`, `medium`, `large`, `x-large` and `big` disabled    | `false`   | whether this text input is disabled type        |  'text'   | type of the content to display, options are: 'text', 'number' and 'password'